CUCentralAdvancement/github-docs/readme.md

 - [Authetication Policies](docs/backend/authentication.md) - Applications built by DE developers use two different kinds of authentication strategies: Ping SSO and Auth0.
 Both are hosted services leaving no authentication within the individual applications themselves.
-- [Authorization Policies](docs/backend/authorization.md) - Authorization is done within each application but follows a pattern of connecting authentication profiles to user application identities.
 - [node/TS](docs/backend/node.md) - Express is still one of the most widely used web frameworks, and it is possible that using a node-based solution will make the most sense when making considerations for a new project, especially if there is already a framework that supports most of the needed features.
 Blitz and